Are Bamboo Plates Safe

 are bamboo plates safe

 Pure bamboo plates without additives are generally safe for food contact.
-However, the safety profile can vary depending on manufacturing processes and additional materials used according to the European Report on the Enforcement Action on Plastic Food Contact Materials.
+However, the safety profile can vary depending on manufacturing processes and additional materials used, according to the European Report on the Enforcement Action on Plastic Food Contact Materials.

 NATURAL VS. COMPOSITE BAMBOO: THE CRITICAL DISTINCTION